 Seattle’s Kingdome - came in near the bottom.

-The columnist compared the Mariners' home to a dark, dreary indoor parking garage.
-He might not have liked it - but I don’t think there was a place with a better home-field advantage than the absurdly loud Kingdome.
-The place was so loud - opposing quarterbacks couldn’t call plays in the huddle.
-The NFL used to, at one point - give the Seahawks a penalty if it was deemed “too loud.”
+The columnist compared the Mariners' home to a dark and dreary indoor parking garage.
+While he may not have liked it, I believe there was no better home-field advantage than the incredibly loud Kingdome.
+It was so deafening that opposing quarterbacks struggled to call plays in the huddle.
+At one point, the NFL even penalized the Seahawks for noise deemed "too loud."

 Ben VanHouten/Seattle Mariners